genestack/task-library/docs/source/autocomplete.rst

+.. _AUTOCOMPLETE:

 Autocomplete
 ============

-To have autocomplete during development of task scripts in you coding tool you can add task-library bindings.
+To have autocomplete during development of task scripts in you IDE you can add task-library bindings.

 - Copy task-library to your machine